justinemmanuelmercado/blog/src/pages/shipping-cart/index.md

 ![US Shipping Address](addr.png "US Shipping Address")

-### 2. Purchase your item and have it shipped to your ShippingCart address
+### 2. Purchase your items and have it shipped to the warehouse

 Notable stores include Amazon and eBay.
 I buy almost everything that can be had for cheaper on eBay, [things like laptops](/laptop-buying), cellphones, and most electronics and also clothing brands I would not normally find here in the Philippines.

 This is pretty straightforward.
 Most websites have you fill up your address before or while checking out, some have you enter your address to be stored with your account.
 Make sure you enter the address given to you by ShippingCart.

-##### _Just a tip a credit card is the best payment method I can suggest you have before attempting this.
+##### _Tip: A credit card is the best payment method I can suggest you have before attempting this.
 Most stores accept PayPal or debit cards but there are some stores that only accept credit cards.
 Just make sure you're diligent with paying off your debts on time_

 ### 3. Wait for the package to arrive at the the warehouse

 This will take time, it will usually take 2 - 7 days before your item arrives at the warehouse.
-Most stores will provide a tracking number so find out what shipping company the store used, get your tracking number and track your package there.
+Most stores will provide a tracking number so find out what shipping company the store used, get your tracking number and track your package on their website.

 When your item finally arrives you're going to receive an email saying that your product has been accepted to the warehouse